ktrudickm/Code-Refactor/README.md

 ![header-after](./Assets/images/headerafter.png)

-Above in the before, you can see that the header is in the body and it has a *div* attribute as opposed to a *header* attribute.
-In the after, the *header* is under a *header* attribute and is before the body.
+Above in the before, you can see that the header is in the body and it has a *div* element as opposed to a *header* element.
+In the after, the *header* is under a *header* element and is before the body.

 **Body content before:**